BEST Things to Do in Helsinki, Finland: DON’T Miss Out!

 The Russian influence is unmistakable – from the red brick to the gold-covered domes, everything screams Russia.
 And the best thing about cathedrals?

-Temppeliaukio Church – Modern Architecture At It’s Best
+Temppeliaukio Church – Modern Architecture at Its Best

 The Uspenski Cathedral is stunning but maybe you are craving something a little bit more contemporary?